 Contracts are vital for ensuring your business receives what it expects from a transaction and is protected if you or the other party are unable to deliver.
 But all too often businesses enter into contracts with little attention to the terms or their effect.
 Dependent on the circumstances, the law may require, prohibit or imply the inclusion of certain terms and failure to appreciate this could have very serious consequences.

 Even when contract terms presented to you by another party are reviewed, it may not always be obvious what has been omitted, the meaning or effect of certain terms or how a particular provision would differ if drafted from your perspective.

 Our commercial lawyers can help by preparing contracts or terms which deliver your objectives or by reviewing, advising on and negotiating terms presented by other parties.

-Whether your business sells products or services, it is important to have in place terms and conditions of sale.
+Whether your business sells products or services, it is important to have terms and conditions of sale in place.

 Terms of sale are important for determining what your business is required to provide, ensuring that you get paid and for limiting your business’s liability when things go wrong.

-No two businesses have the same issues, sales documentation or procedures and so, to ensure that your terms are incorporated into your contracts and are effective, it is wise to have terms tailored specifically to your own business and not to rely on generic terms.
+No two businesses have the same issues, sales documentation or procedures.
+As a result, it’s important to ensure that your terms are incorporated into your contracts and are effective.
+It is wise to have terms tailored specifically to your own business and not to rely on generic terms.